 The following fees or charges are hereby established for the towing and road services by towing operators on the rotating Borough list maintained by the Borough of Brooklawn Police Department under the direction and supervision of the Chief of Police and for storage in conjunction therewith:

 For towing and storage services rendered to a private passenger automobile as a result of an accident or theft recovery, the fees for towing and storage services shall not exceed the maximum fees set forth by law under N.J.A.C.
 11:3-38.1 et seq., or as amended from time to time.
 All towing operators on the list shall maintain a copy of such fees as may be provided by the Chief of Police.

 For all other towing, road and storage services involving vehicles illegally parked, disabled or abandoned or otherwise requiring services (except those set forth under Subsection A above), the fees shall not exceed the following:

 Towing and removal for any reason of a motorcycle, moped, all-terrain vehicles and like vehicles: $100.

-In all cases, the towing operator shall remove the debris, and a fee of $35 shall be charged for the clearing of debris by said towing operator.
+In all cases, the towing operator shall remove the debris, and a fee of $75 per hour shall be charged for the clearing of debris by said towing operator plus absorbent materials used.

 For all towing services rendered by a contractor under this chapter, the contractor shall remit to the Borough an administrative fee in the amount of $25.